TheRoundup is reader-supported. We may earn a small commission when you make a purchase via links on this site, at no cost to you.

 Solid wood or metal are both potentially great options that look great and are highly durable.

-Probably the most important thing is to make sure your crib has non-toxic glues, coatings, and finishes, so you avoid harmful chemicals like formaldehyde.
+The most important thing is to make sure your crib has non-toxic glues, coatings, and finishes, so you avoid harmful chemicals like formaldehyde.

 Certifications such as GREENGUARD Gold are the easiest way to get that peace of mind.